You must be 21 years of age or older to purchase our products.

 11. Chile

-Recreational marijuana remains banned in the Chile.
+Recreational weed remains banned in the Chile.

 12. Ecuador

-Cannabis is decriminalized in Ecuador, and a regulatory framework for a medical CBD market is fully in place.
+Weed is decriminalized in Ecuador, and a regulatory framework for a medical CBD market is fully in place.
 Individuals can purchase low-THC medical products from pharmacies.

 13. Colombia

-Cannabis in Colombia is fully legal for medicinal purposes (since 2016) and for industrial purposes (since 2021).
+Weed in Colombia is fully legal for medicinal purposes (since 2016) and for industrial purposes (since 2021).

 14. South Africa